liuning0820/liuning0820.github.io/_posts/2017-07-07-github-pages-as-blog.md

 categories:
 ---

 # GitHub Pages Guide

-Follow the guide at [github-pages](https://pages.github.com/) to set up github pages as the personal blog.
+Follow the guide at [Github Pages](https://pages.github.com/) to set up GitHub Pages as the personal blog.
 Next step is to investigate how to generate RSS support.

 http://jmcglone.com/guides/github-pages/